apache/paimon/docs/content/maintenance/rescale-bucket.md

 # Rescale Bucket

-Since the number of total buckets dramatically influences the performance, Table Store allows users to tune bucket numbers by `ALTER TABLE` command and reorganize data layout by `INSERT OVERWRITE` without recreating the table/partition.
+Since the number of total buckets dramatically influences the performance, Paimon allows users to tune bucket numbers by `ALTER TABLE` command and reorganize data layout by `INSERT OVERWRITE` without recreating the table/partition.
 When executing overwrite jobs, the framework will automatically scan the data with the old bucket number and hash the record according to the current bucket number.